mgoellnitz/trackdown/issues.md

 - *nth* This feature is nice to have but can be left out.
 - *oos* This issue is relevant but out of the scope of this project.

-## NETBEANS interoperation not working due to missing hook implementation in JGit (in progress)
+## NETBEANS interoperation not working due to missing hook implementation in JGit (resolved)

 *oos*